Welcome to Offbeat Bride! If is this is your first time here, you'll definitely want to click here to get a sense of what we're all about.

-You're talking about bokeh — a Japanese word roughly translated as "fuzzy."
-Photographers get that look by using professional lenses that separate the subject from the background.
+You're talking about shallow depth of field.
+Photographers get that look by using professional lenses that are able to focus tightly on the subject.

 4. I found one photographer whose images look soft and pastel, one whose images look clean, and one whose images look like they were shot on old film.
 What's the deal?

 Every photographer has a different way of editing their images using computer software (the high-tech version of a darkroom).
 This is called "Post-Processing."
 Most photographers do some basic lighting and color adjustments, but you can also use editing software to create a unique look.
 Three popular styles right now are:

 - Matte: a low-contrast look with muted pastel colors, similar to vintage film

 - High Contrast: a vibrant look with rich colors that pop

 It doesn't matter which style you go with, as long as you love it!